dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
 randall are
-eat their ninja what do you think about that do you see anything on a horizon kind of battling it out with the GPUs technology
+ethereum ninja what do you think about that do you see anything on a horizon kind of battling it out with the GPUs technology